L1nkZ/Bourgeon/README.md

 $ git clone https://github.com/L1nkZ/Bourgeon --recurse-submodules
 $ cd Bourgeon
 $ mkdir build && cd build
+# You may need to do "cmake .. -A Win32", if you're using Visual Studio 2019
-$ cmake .. -T v140
+$ cmake ..
 $ cmake --build . --config MinSizeRel
 ```
-Note: The project has to be built in Release mode for the C++ std objects to be exactly the same as the ones the game client uses.
+Note: The project has to be built in Release mode for it work.
+This is required to ensure ABI compatibility of our C++ std objects' and those
+of the game client's.

 How to use
 ----------